-The Company's management team has responsibility for the day-to-day implementation of the risk management framework and internal controls within the Company.
+SCA's management team has responsibility for the day-to-day implementation of the risk management framework and internal controls within SCA.
 Each risk is allocated to a risk owner with direct responsibility for managing that risk, including implementing mitigation strategies and escalation to senior management if required.
-Management reports regularly to the Board through the CEO on the status of the Company's material business risks.
-Risks rated High or Very High are reviewed at each Audit & Risk Committee meeting.
+Management reports regularly to the Board through the CEO on the status of SCA's material business risks.
+Risks rated High or Very High are reviewed at each meeting of the Audit & Risk Committee.